 Furnas is one of the main towns of Sao Miguel and one of the most popular areas to visit with an organized day tour from Ponta Delgada.
 It’s just about 45 km/ 40 minutes drive east from the capital city.

 This 200-year old tourist destination is home to some of the best places to visit in São Miguel.
-Below, you can find an overview of the best things to do in Furnas:
+Here is a link to a complete guide to visiting Furnas and below, you can find a short overview of some of the best things to do in Furnas:

 Terra Nostra Garden